passivetotal/phantom_app/README.rst

 Phantom attempts to reduce the total number of actions shown to a user.
 In order to maximize the amount of data from RiskIQ's PassiveTotal, we chose to create subtasks within each action.
 Each of the top-level actions can be found within the "investigate" section and will prompt you for a query value and subtask selection.

 - get ip info
- - metadata_ip
+ - metadata_ip : Metadata for the IP address
- - passive_dns
+ - passive_dns : Passive DNS records
- - ssl_certificate_history
+ - ssl_certificate_history : SSL certificate history
 - get domain info
- - metadata_domain
+ - metadata_domain : Metadata for the domain
- - passive_dns
+ - passive_dns : Passive DNS records
- - find_subdomains
+ - find_subdomains : Get subdomains for the domain
- - host_pairs
+ - host_pairs : Get parent and child hosts
- - analytical_trackers
+ - analytical_trackers : Get listing of analytics trackers
-- whois domain
+- whois domain : Show the WHOIS contents
-- whois ip
+- whois ip : Show the WHOIS contents
 - hunt ip
- - check_blacklist
+ - check_blacklist : Check the RiskIQ blacklist
- - check_osint
+ - check_osint : Check the PassiveTotal OSINT repository
 - hunt domain
- - check_blacklist
+ - check_blacklist : Check the RiskIQ blacklist
- - check_osint
+ - check_osint : Check the PassiveTotal OSINT repository
 - ip reputation
- - check_blacklist
+ - check_blacklist : Check the RiskIQ blacklist
- - check_osint
+ - check_osint : Check the PassiveTotal OSINT repository
 - domain reputation
- - check_blacklist
+ - check_blacklist : Check the RiskIQ blacklist
- - check_osint
+ - check_osint : Check the PassiveTotal OSINT repository

 Manual Installation
 -------------------